basho/basho_docs/README.md

 * PBC MapReduce

+Finally, there is a file `data/version.yml` that give a list of all project versions.
+This is used to generate a link bar where readers can click to view older versions of a document.

 ### Navigation

 There is a file named `ROOT/data/global_nav.yml`.
 Change this file to alter the global navigation menu.

 Beyond the global navigation, there is also a secondary navigation of pages that are related to the current page.
 So if you are reading an FAQ, other FAQs will be listed as well.
 It currently populates based on matching keywords, however, it could be improved to be based on social or traffic metrics.

+Tutorials optionally have multi-page navigation.
+They can be specified by the `prev`, `next`, and `up` meta data values.

+There is the time-based version navigation mentioned previously (this may be rewritten to be generated on the client-side by javascript).

+Each page can optionally generate an inline table-of-contents (see the `toc` setting above).
+A list of links will be generated for every `h2` tag on the main article.

 Finally, there is the keyword-based navigation.
-Every page with a keyword contains a link to
+Every page with a keyword contains a link to an index, which lists other links to pages sharing that keyword.

 # Deploying